-Nurses who wish to rely on evidence that they have registered and practiced in English, they must be able to provide evidence that:
+Nurses who wish to rely on evidence that they have registered and practised in English, they must be able to provide evidence that:

 They have completed an English language assessment or examination as part of their registration in the country.

-They have one year post registered practice in an English speaking setting
+They have one-year post-registration practice in an English speaking setting